 Kittens are adorable at any age, but did you know that figuring out how old a kitten is can help determine what sort of care they need?
-It can be tricky to tell, but our at-a-glance kitten progression guide, featuring Darling the kitten, is here to help you out.
+It can be tricky to tell, but our at-a-glance kitten progression guide, featuring Darling the kitten and his siblings, is here to help you out.

 At one day old, the kittens cannot stand.
 Their eyes are closed and their ears are folded.
 Kittens this young require round-the-clock care and bottle feeding every two hours.